britneydang/HandsonProject_SSIS/README.md

-# Hands on Project 2: ETL Using SSIS
+# Self-Learning: ETL Using SSIS
 Project description: This project is mainly focus on using SQL Server Integration Services for basic ETL tasks (Data Flows).

 Required installation: